NullHypothesis/scramblesuit/README.md

 Besides, ScrambleSuit's payload is computationally indistinguishable from randomness.
-Clients can authenticate themselves towards a ScrambleSuit bridge by conducting a modified UniformDH handshake or by redeeming a special session ticket.
+Clients can authenticate themselves towards a ScrambleSuit bridge by conducting a modified UniformDH handshake or by redeeming a session ticket.

 For a more detailed overview of ScrambleSuit, please have a look at the project page available at <http://veri.nymity.ch/scramblesuit/>.
 The research paper is available at <http://veri.nymity.ch/pdf/wpes2013.pdf>.
-Finally, the directory "doc/" in this repository contains the protocol specification of ScrambleSuit.
+Finally, the directory "doc/" in this repository contains the protocol specification for ScrambleSuit.

 Installation and Testing
 ========================